SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-misdiagnosis/index.md

-# Mast cell activation syndrome - misdiagnosis
+# Mast Cell Activation Syndrome - misdiagnosis

 Took me 2 years of convincing people and doctors I was sick.
 Now I look back on my life and realize I was sick before I even paid attention.
 I've been diagnosed with so many things.
 But mcas was the last thing.